benyblack/elixir-phoenix-ci/README.md

 # HelloWorld CI Example

-This is a guid for Elixir developer to use docker-compose in CI in AzureDevOps.
+This is a guid for Elixir developers to use docker-compose in CI in AzureDevOps.